-Does Memory Foam Sleep Hot?
+Are Memory Foam Mattresses Hot?

 What is Memory Foam Made of?

-Why Does it Make You Hot?
+Why Does Memory Foam Make You Feel Hot?

 Air Cooling Foam

-Recently, mattress manufacturers have created memory foam with more airflow: appropriately named air cool memory foam.
+Recently, mattress manufacturers have created memory foam with more airflow, appropriately named air cool memory foam.
 It responds to your body temperature, and as you get hot, that air gets released.
 This type of memory foam usually has better shape retention as well.

 Thermoregulation During Sleep